-In the 'Clean Energy for All Europeans' Communication released on 30 November 2016, the Commission treats buildings as an essential part of Europe's clean energy transition and its financing.
+In the Communication published on 30 November 2016 as part of the 'Clean Energy for All Europeans' package of proposals, the Commission treats buildings as an essential part of Europe's clean energy transition and its financing.
 In particular, the 'Smart Finance for Smart Buildings' initiative, in the Annex to this Communication, is dedicated to accelerating clean energy in buildings.

 More effective use of public funds

 Public support is available for sustainable energy investments.
 From 2014-2020, European Structural and Investment Funds (ESIF) will allocate €18 billion to energy efficiency, €6 billion to renewable energy - notably in buildings and district heating and cooling – and around €1 billion to smart distribution grids.